sagemath/trac_to_gh/Issue 1015.md

 }
 ```

-Changing assignee from was to somebody.
+Changing assignee from @williamstein to somebody.